Joacodef/PixelRec_Multimodal/docs/configuration.md

 1.  **`configs/simple_config.yaml`**: Contains essential settings for quick setup and common use cases.
 2.  **`configs/advanced_config.yaml`**: Offers a comprehensive set of options for detailed experimentation and fine-tuning.

-All executable scripts in the `scripts/` directory accept a `--config` argument to specify which configuration file to use.
+All executable scripts in the `scripts/` directory accept a `--config` argument to specify which configuration file to use (defaulting to `configs/simple_config.yaml` if not provided for some scripts like `train.py`).

 ## Using Configuration Files